cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 }
 ```

+Again be sure to substitute your 12-digit account number for '123456789012'.
 What does this policy do?
-It allows DLT to write content to a file in this bucket; which we will subsequently
+It allows
-read.
+DLT to write content to a file in this bucket; which the lambda function will subsequently read.

 ** Notice you must substitute your 12-digit account number in both the name of the S3 bucket